Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 \subsection{Feature-Space Denoiser Training}

 After the construction of diffusion-corrupted feature pairs in the previous step, this stage focuses on learning a feature-level denoising model able to recover clean NNMF representations from noisy diffusion samples.
 The target of this step is to round the reverse diffusion step in the feature space by training a regression-based neural network that maps a noisy feature vector xt, conditioned on its diffusion timestep t, back to its matching clean feature vector x0 To allow for noise-level awareness, the diffusion timestep is coded using a compact sinusoidal embedding and hierarchically with the noisy feature input.
 The denoiser is optimized using a mean squared error objective, allowing it to gradually suppress diffusion-induced perturbations while keeping the underlying discriminative structure of the features.
-This trained denoiser serves as the basic component of the proposed diffusion-based defense, providing purified feature representations that are later used for robust classification.
+This trained denoiser serves as the basic component of the proposed diffusion-based defense, providing purified feature representations that are later used for robust classification. { The identical figures in this subsection visually demonstrate the denoising behavior, illustration that the denoiser output shifts closer to the original clean feature representation and that the reconstruction error is reduced compared to the noisy input. }